bugnano/frigame_docs/source/api_reference/animation.rst

     An animation in itself doesn't exist until it's associated with a sprite.

     :param string name: The name of the animation
-    :param string imageURL: The URL of the image
+    :param string imageURL: The URL of the image (optional)
     :param options: An object literal describing the animation

     :returns: The resource manager object

     Options may include:

-    - :numberOfFrame: the total number of frame in the animation (for example for a 10x10 sprite with 15 frames your image will be 10x150 or 150x10 -- default: 1)
+    - :numberOfFrame: the total number of frame in the sprite-sheet (for example for a 10x10 sprite with 15 frames your image will be 10x150 or 150x10 -- default: 1)
     - :rate: the number of milliseconds between two frame
     - :type: either **friGame.ANIMATION_VERTICAL** for vertically stacked frames or **friGame.ANIMATION_HORIZONTAL** for horizontally layed frames (default)
     - :once: **true** if you don't want the animation to loop, else **false** (default)